Nebraska Wesleyan University Theatre

 Auditions and Interviews

 Admission to our BFA program is based on talent, academic ability, and potential for success in a theatre-related career.
-Our selective admission process means you will benefit from small class sizes and many production opportunities.
+Our admission process means you will benefit from small class sizes and many production opportunities.

 Three simple steps: